connext/monorepo/packages/deployments/contracts/README.md

 # amount should be in ETH-like units (i.e. 1 = 1 ETH)
 ```

 This task can be used to mint tokens to all accounts of a wallet by omitting the `--recipient` param.
-The max number of accounts pulled is specified in `hardhat.config.ts` under each chain's `accounts: { mnemonic, count: 100 }` (default 20 if unspecified)
+The max number of accounts used is specified in `hardhat.config.ts` under each chain's `accounts: { mnemonic, count: 100 }` (default 20 if unspecified)

 ### xcall